-Bald Eagle State Forest, named for the famous Native American, Chief Bald Eagle, includes 193,424 acres in:
+Bald Eagle State Forest, named for the famous Native American Chief, Bald Eagle, includes 194,602 acres in:

-It spans across the high, sharp ridges of central Pennsylvania and features miles pristine mountain streams and numerous tracts of old growth forest.
+It spans the high, sharp ridges of central Pennsylvania and features miles of pristine mountain streams and numerous tracts of old-growth forest.

 The confluence of the west and north branches of the Susquehanna River occurs on the eastern boundary of the district, opposite the town of Northumberland.

-The many streams within the area have their origin in the forested ridges and flow in several directions eventually emptying into the Susquehanna River.
+Many streams within the area originate in its forested ridges and flow in several directions, eventually emptying into the Susquehanna River.

 Bald Eagle Forest Management

 DCNR’s Bureau of Forestry manages our state forests for their long-term health and productivity while conserving native wild plants.
 These forests are “working forests” and provide a whole suite of uses and values to Pennsylvania citizens, all while maintaining the forest’s wild character.

 - Scenic beauty

 The management of our state forests is guided by the